GoogleCloudPlatform/media-search-solution/README.md

 1.  **Ingests Videos:** Watches for new video uploads to a designated Cloud Storage bucket.
 1.  **Processes Media:** Automatically creates low-resolution proxy versions for efficient playback and analysis.
-1.  **Extracts Intelligence:** Uses Google's Gemini models to analyze video content and extract rich metadata, such as object detection, segment descriptions, and key topics.
+1.  **Extracts Intelligence:** Triggers Cloud Run jobs orchestrated by Cloud Workflows to analyze video content using Google's Gemini models and extract rich metadata, such as object detection, segment descriptions, and key topics.
 1.  **Persists Data:** Stores all extracted metadata and analysis results in a structured BigQuery dataset.
 1.  **Enables Search:** Deploys a secure web application on Cloud Run that allows users to perform powerful, AI-driven searches across the entire video library.